Cool Communications Arts Toolbox

 Animals Are Cool

 “Animals Are Cool” is an engagement tool to work with elementary aged children to create resources that can share knowledge with their similar aged peers.
 It draws on the artists’ combined experience as educators and artists and engages youth as important conveyors of information to their community, and as one of the groups most highly critically impacted by heat.
+These materials, designed by artist Hania Mariën with poems by Anna Deloia, were used by the artists to engage children in conversations about heat in June 2025.
 By learning how animals deal with heat in unique ways with illustrations and poems, kids are inspired to think about how they stay cool and keep their communities safe in summer.
 This package includes:

 >>"Animals Are Cool" Activities Guide & Illustrations (Click to download)